Jade Tree (record label): Growth and becoming established (1991–1996)

 In August of 1991, Jade Tree made their inaugural release, Culture Shock by the hardcore band Four Walls Falling.
 The album art included original photography by Owens.

 The new label started with many post-hardcore and noise rock bands, though these bands didn't garner much interest from the public.
-It wasn't until 1993, when Jade Tree released the album Pull No Punches by DC area hardcore band, Swiz, did the label start receiving recognition.
+It wasn't until 1993, when Jade Tree released the album No Punches Pulled by DC area hardcore band, Swiz, did the label start receiving recognition.

 The label began incorporating emo, punk, melodic hardcore, and experimental groups into their line-up.
 Through college, they grew the label into a stable roster by 1995.

 By 1994, Jade Tree was becoming less of a priority to the two founders.
 Owen had moved to New York City to attend the School Of Visual Arts to further his photography education.
 Walters remained in their native Delaware, where he worked in education, focusing on disadvantaged students.
-A newfound interest was once again sparked, when the pair heard an unreleased demo by the band LIfetime.
+A newfound interest was once again sparked, when the pair heard an unreleased demo by the band Lifetime.
 By the fall of 1995, the band had officially signed with Jade Tree, and together they released the album Hello Bastards.
 This album would serve as the turning point for Jade Tree.

 In 1996, sales started to increase after the label released The Promise Ring's 30° Everywhere.
 The label often used the graphic designers Jason Gnewikow and Jeremy Dean for many releases.